Wooden Ships and Iron Men: Generations of Shared Heritage

 Former Commanding Officer USS APc-15

-Richard DeRosset's Salvation from the Sea depicts Lt.
-John F. Kennedy, the commanding officer of PT-59, taking U.S. Marines pinned down by Japanese forces at the mouth of the Warrior River off Choiseul Island the evening of 2 November 1943.
+Richard DeRosset's Salvation from the Sea depicts PT-59, under the command of Lt.
+John F. Kennedy, taking U.S. Marines pinned down by Japanese forces at the mouth of the Warrior River off Choiseul Island the evening of 2 November 1943.
 This photograph will be used in the book manuscript provisionally titled "Pacific Island Hoppers"

 Wooden Ships and Iron Men, Volume III: The U.S. Navy's Coastal and Inshore Minesweepers, and the Minecraft that Served in Vietnam, 1953–1976